Frequently Asked Questions

 What percentage of funds will be used for grants vs. administration and other costs?

 It is estimated that over 95% of contributions will be used for charitable purposes.
-Other costs incurred are for website fees, banking and investment charges, printed materials, etc. No SCC Board member receives any financial benefit.
+Other costs incurred are for website fees, banking and investment charges, printed materials, etc. No Board member receives any financial benefit.